symfony/symfony-docs/cookbook/session/locale_sticky_session.rst

 setting the user token on the ``TokenStorage``, you have no access to the user which is logged in.

-Let's pretend you have defined a ``locale"`` property on your ``User`` entity and you want to use this as the locale for the given user.
-To accomplish this, you can hook into the login process and update the user's session with the this locale value before they are redirected to their first page.
+Assumed you have defined a ``locale`` property on your ``User`` entity and you want to use this as the locale for the given user.
+To accomplish this, you can hook into the login process and update the user's session with this locale value before they are redirected to their first page.

 To do this, you need an event listener for the ``security.interactive_login``
 event: